Actindo-AG/Documentation/Core1Platform/UsingDocumentation/01_Navigation.md

 # Move around in the Actindo documentation

-The Actindo documentation offers a lot of ways to navigate between module documentations, to navigate within a document, and to navigate between documents within a module/plugin documentation.
+The Actindo documentation offers a lot of ways to navigate between module documentations, to navigate within a document, and to navigate between topics within a module/plugin documentation.

 ## Open the Actindo documentation site

 ### Open the site via the Actindo web presence.

 You can open the Actindo documentation site via the Actindo web presence.
-Alternatively, you can open the Actindo documentation site directly under [Actindo documentation (https://doc.actindo/en)](https://docs.actindo/en/ "Actindo documentation").
+Alternatively, you can open the Actindo documentation site directly under the following link: <a href="https://docs.actindo.com/en" target="_blank">Actindo documentation (https://docs.actindo.com/en)</a>.

 #### Prerequisites
 - You have internet access.